top of page

 There is no way to prepare for a moment like that.
 No amount of theological study or intellectual knowledge could shield me from the raw, earth-shattering reality of watching my father battle such an illness.
 But in the midst of that heartbreak, I saw something incredible: I saw my father's faith.

-Faith is not something that exists in a vacuum.
-It should permeate every aspect of our lives.
-That realization has transformed everything for me.
-My faith is no longer just a part of my life: it is the lens through which I see everything.
-When I run: my favorite hobby: I incorporate my faith, using the time to reflect, pray, and push myself as an act of worship.
-When I coach, my approach is shaped by my faith, encouraging young athletes not just in their sport, but in their character.
-My teaching, my parenting, my marriage: everything is now guided by my faith in a way that it never was before.
+I had already begun taking a few theology and ministry classes, but this realization pushed me to dive in aggressively.
+I enrolled in a formal program of study to become an ordained minister, taking classes while simultaneously building my ministry.
+I began writing about my beliefs, discussing them, teaching them, and most importantly: living them in a way I never had before.
+As my formal education deepened my theological understanding, I discovered that authentic faith couldn't be compartmentalized.
+My relationship with Christ became the lens through which I saw everything.
+When I run (my favorite hobby) I incorporate my devotion, using the time to reflect, pray, and push myself as an act of worship.
+When I coach, my approach is shaped by my Christian walk, encouraging young athletes not just in their sport, but in their character.
+My teaching, my parenting, my marriage: everything is now guided by my relationship with God in a way that it never was before.

 The road that led me here has been anything but easy.
 There have been trials, losses, and moments of doubt.
 But through it all, God has been faithful.
 And if my journey can help even one person draw closer to Christ, then every challenge has been worth it.